datawire/ambassador-docs/docs/cloud/latest/onboarding-dashboard/index.md

 ---
 title: "Onboarding Dashboard | Ambassador Cloud"
-description: "In this section, you can see the ambassador onboarding procces of your company"
+description: "In this section, you can see the ambassador onboarding procces of your organization"
 ---

 # Onboarding Dashboard

-Invite and onboard all your developers to get started with intercept services and see their current process with the intercepts.
-See who from the company has done some progress on intercepts before.
+A central location to see the status of your developers, and the services within your Organization.

 ## Onboarding Overview

-See all your onboarded developers and those who do not have yet intercepts.
+As an organization adminstrator you will be able to see, how many of your developers have onboarded, who's still left to onboard, invite more of your developers, and see which services are currently being used across your Organization.

 <p align="center">
   <img src="../images/onboarding-dashboard.png" width="600" alt="Onboarding dashboard" />